sonata-nfv/tng-vnv-lcm/README.md

 ### Health checking

-Once the component finish start, you can access the component health endpoint at:
+Once the component finish start, you can access (change IP depends on your docker setup) the component health endpoint at:

 http://192.168.99.100:6100/health